 Latin Music and Culture Expert.
 Specialist in all styles of music from Latin America, Spain and the Latin United States, its context, history and current impact.
 My work explores contemporary issues and social history in the Spanish-speaking world through its culture.
 My perspective is both Pan-Latin and country specific.

-For my most recent musical project, I am working with Craft Recordings (Concord Music) to bring back the legendary Cuban record label Panart.
-I am the co-producer and liner notes author for the Complete Cuban Jam Sessions box set (to be released Nov.
-9, 2018), and am currently working as producer on a box set of compilations that will tell the story of the label, which brought Cuban music to the world in the 1940s and ’50s.
+I am the recipient of a 2019 Latin GRAMMY Cultural Foundation Research Grant, an award that will help me to continue my work researching and reviving the story of Panart, Cuba’s first record label.
+I have also been working with Craft Recordings (Concord Music) on reissues of Panart recordings.
+I am the co-producer and liner notes author for the Complete Cuban Jam Sessions box set, released in 2018, and am currently working as producer on a box set of compilations that will tell the story of the label, which brought Cuban music to the world in the 1940s and ’50s.

 Other recent projects include consulting for Disney Animation.

-As a journalist and critic, I write regularly about the legacy, evolution and business of Latin music.
-Art and activism, women in music, Cuban music and the politics of Cuban culture, life in Spain, Portugal and Latin America, and food and where it comes from are other frequent subjects.
+As a journalist and critic, I write regularly about the legacy, evolution and business of Latin music, art and activism, women in music.
+Life in Spain, Portugal and Latin America, film, and food and where it comes from are other frequent subjects.

 My writing focuses on culture in context.
 My work has taken me to South America, the Caribbean, Spain, and throughout the Latino U.S., and it extends to anywhere I can make a discovery, follow history, get involved in a debate, and fundamentally, record the stories of art and lives.